Introduction to Pottery 4 Week Intensive Courses:

 Introduction to Pottery

-The best way to start your pottery journey is with a focussed mini course to show you all the basics and introduce you to some clay possibilities, while in a small group!
+The best way to start your pottery journey is with a series focussed mini courses to show you all the basics and introduce you to many clay possibilities, while in a small group!

 These classes are structured to give you a good basic understanding of the major techniques involved in making stuff with clay!
 You can enquire by using the form below, or go to the Schedule page to get started in the next Introduction to Pottery course.